Curlin

 Curlin (foaled March 25, 2004, in Kentucky) is an American Thoroughbred racehorse who was the American Horse of the Year in both 2007 and 2008.
 He retired in 2008 as the highest North American money earner with over US$10.5 million accumulated.
 His major racing wins included the 2007 Preakness Stakes, 2007 Breeders' Cup Classic, and 2008 Dubai World Cup.
 In August 2008, Timeform assigned a 134 rating for Curlin, calling him the best horse in the world on dirt.
 Curlin was elected to the National Museum of Racing's Hall of Fame in 2014, his first year of eligibility.

-Since retired to stud, Curlin has emerged as a major sire whose offspring include Palace Malice, Keen Ice, Exaggerator, Good Magic, Stellar Wind, Vino Rosso, Clairiere, Malathaat and Nest.
+Since retired to stud, Curlin has emerged as a major sire whose offspring include Palace Malice, Keen Ice, Exaggerator, Good Magic, Stellar Wind, Vino Rosso, Clairiere, Malathaat, Nest, Cody's Wish, Elite Power (Colt), Idiomatic (Filly) and Journalism.

 Background

 Curlin was sired by Smart Strike, a former star from the Sam-Son Farm racing team in Ontario, Canada.
 Smart Strike is a half-brother of 1991 Canadian Triple Crown winner Dance Smartly.
 He is out of the mare Sherriff's Deputy, a daughter of Canadian Horse of the Year and two-time North American Champion sire Deputy Minister.

 The colt was named for Charles Curlin, an enslaved African American from western Kentucky who fought for the Union Army in the American Civil War.
 One of his original owners, Shirley Cunningham, Jr. through his interest in Midnight Cry Stables, is Charles Curlin's great-grandson.